 30. Once the first sample is selected, use the First Name, Last Name, FQHC/RHC Name, NPI, and County fields to identify whether the provider participates in other networks the health plan maintains in that same county.
 For Ancillary Service Providers, use the Entity or Facility Name, FQHC/RHC Name, NPI, and County fields.
 Apply the providers sampled from the larger network to all of the smaller networks in which the sampled provider participates.
 The provider shall be surveyed only once; the provider’s response shall be applied to the provider for all networks the provider is sampled until the sample size for the applicable network is met.
 No additional provider responses may be applied to a particular network once the required sample size has been met for that network.

 31. Review each network by size to determine whether additional providers need to be sampled to meet the required sample size.
-If so, select additional unique providers from that network on the randomly -sorted Contact List Report Form and apply these providers to all smaller networks in the county.
+If so, select additional unique providers from that network on the randomly sorted Contact List Report Form and apply these providers to all smaller networks in the county.
 This process will continue until a sufficient sample is identified for each Provider Survey Type in all Counties/Networks.

 32. The health plan shall randomly select the providers included in the oversample for replacement of ineligible and non-responding providers by following the same random sample selection process, set forth in paragraphs 27-31.